 The communications team volunteering day at Tŷ Hafan’s warehouse in Bridgend was arranged some time ago but quickly appeared in our diaries for 4 April.
 Come the day, 11 hearty souls were fighting fit for the challenge ahead.
 Tŷ Hafan is one of the UK’s leading paediatric palliative care charities and offers the only children’s hospice service in south Wales.
 The charity provides comfort, care and support to life-limited children, young people and their families throughout Wales.

 In the days leading up to our volunteering day, the weather had been warm and sunny.
-But isn’t it always the same?
+But it's always the same.
 As soon as you have something planned, the weather decides to take revenge and the evening before it decided to hailstone.
 In the morning, there was half an inch of frost on the car and -1°C on the temperature gauge.

 Thank goodness for WiFi.
 A quick search and we headed off down the M4 to junction 35 in horrible, icy rain.
 A drive-through coffee later and we were outside the Tŷ Hafan warehouse.